 My latest magnum opus, The L.A.
-After Midnight Quartet, is a four-book, four-decade spanning epic of gay life in the City of Angels starting in the 1950s and ending in the 1980s, with each book representing a different decade.
+After Midnight Quartet, is a four-book, four-decade spanning epic of gay life in the City of Angels, starting in the 1950s and ending in the 1980s, with each book representing a different decade.
 The first book, THE YELLOW CANARY, was a Lambda Literary Award Finalist for Best Mystery (always a best man, never a groom).
-THE BLACK CAT is the second in the series, THE BLUE PARROT the third.
+THE BLACK CAT is the second in the series, THE BLUE PARROT the third, and THE RED RAVEN the final.